Controlling the Cascade: Kinematic Planning for N-ball Toss Juggling: Introduction

 While Definition~\ref{def:toss_juggling} is a simplification compared to most definitions of toss juggling, it does not make the task easy.
-On the contrary, instead of just requiring no ball to drop to the ground, it is our goal to closely track ball trajectories that are well defined through take-off and touch-down location as well as flight time.
+On the contrary, instead of just requiring no ball to drop to the ground, it is our goal to closely track ball trajectories that are well defined through take-off and touch-down location as well as flight time or throw height.

 Given Definition~\ref{def:toss_juggling}, two distinct juggling patterns arise: For odd numbers of balls, they always cross from one hand to the other following the cascade pattern, and for even numbers of balls, they always return to the same hand following the fountains pattern illustrated in figure~\ref{fig:patterns}.
-Juggling a cascade pattern with an even number of balls or a fountain pattern with an odd number of balls is not possible without breaking the symmetry of the movement.
-As recognizable in Figure~\ref{fig:patterns}, in both cases, balls have to be caught at and thrown from sufficiently distant locations to avoid ball collisions.
+Juggling a cascade pattern with an even number of balls or a fountain pattern with an odd number of balls is not possible without breaking the symmetry of the movement or ball collisions.
+In both kinds of patterns, balls have to be caught at and thrown from sufficiently distant locations to avoid ball collisions.

-Juggling is an infinite horizon problem but can be divided into a sequence of finite-horizon problems alternating between catching and throwing.
+Juggling is an infinite horizon problem that can be divided into a sequence of finite-horizon problems alternating between catching and throwing.
 The main problem in catching is to decide where to catch the object.
 In juggling, the search space is reduced by aiming balls to intercept a desired touch-down location.
 Also, the difficulty of the throwing task is reduced by aiming each throw at the same target.
 Why is juggling more challenging than either of its parts?
-Because each sub-task in the sequence complicates the ones before and after, leading to quickly compounding errors.
-The catching phase can only start after clearing the previous ball from the hand, leaving just the last fraction of a ball's flight time to execute the catch.
-The limited time a ball spends in-hand leaves little time to recover from the distribution of catching positions and requires a distribution of throwing movements.
+Because each sub-task in the sequence effects the next task, leading to quickly compounding errors.
+The catching phase can only start after clearing the previous ball, leaving just a fraction of the flight time of each ball to execute the catch.
+The limited time a ball spends in-hand leaves little time to recover from the distribution of catching positions and requires a matching distribution of throwing movements starting at each catching position.
 As these time constraints can be changed arbitrarily by adjusting the targeted pattern, toss juggling is an excellent subject to explore dynamic manipulation.